Director / Co-founder

 BSc Biological Sciences

-Upon completing his M.Sc. and during 2008-2011 he worked in the private sector in projects dealing with environmental impact assessments and monitoring marine environments by analyzing benthic macrofaunal communities and by means of remote sensing techniques.
-He has been involved in baseline surveys on the marine ecology of the whole of the island of Cyprus with respect to identifying sites of high biodiversity and ecological value, as well as ornithological research in Africa and Cyprus.
+Based in Cyprus, since 2008, he has also worked in the private sector in projects dealing with environmental impact assessments and monitoring marine environments by analyzing benthic macrofaunal communities and by means of remote sensing techniques.
+He has been also involved in baseline surveys around the island of Cyprus with respect to identifying sites of high biodiversity and ecological value.
+Between 2011 and 2014 he was employed as a special scientist at the University of Cyprus and worked with behavioural ecology and ornithological research in Africa and Cyprus.

-He is a warm supporter of the idea that by expanding ones knowledge to, as broadly as possible, then a more holistic approach can be taken and applied to a better understanding of natural processes and managing of our natural resources.
+He is a warm supporter of the idea that by expanding ones knowledge to as broadly as possible, then a more holistic approach can be taken and applied to a better understanding of natural processes, conservation and managing of our natural resources.

 A passionate amateur photographer/videographer who loves travelling, hiking and playing music.